jxnblk/react-context-router/README.md

 ### `<Router />` component

-Higher order component that provides history, location, and route data through context.
+Higher order component that provides history, and route data through context.

 #### `routes` prop
 Array of route objects.
 Each route must include a `path`.